estruyf/blog-content/content/posts/2019-09-18-aborting-your-fetch-requests-in-your-share-point-framework-extensions-during-navigation-events.md

 What I experienced a couple of days ago, was when I navigated from page to page, all of a sudden, my control rendered with old data.
 The reason this happened was due to an API call which initiated on the previous page and did not return a response.
 That meant that my React component got data too late, and overwrote its current state with old data.

-{{< caption "/2019/09/abort1.png" "Sample where first call response comes back after the second one"  "data:image/png;base64,iVBORw0KGgoAAAANSUhEUgAAAAoAAAACCAYAAABhYU3QAAAAAklEQVR4AewaftIAAABBSURBVB3BOQ6AMAxFwRf5izWC+98vDTV02DEKM+VqLXsP3INhXRbm/cCmDQlk/BTPzRtBz8TdOWtFEpaOFQMKwweYWBgBYDiJ2AAAAABJRU5ErkJggg==" "1181" >}}
+{{< caption-new "/uploads/2019/09/abort1.png" "Sample where first call response comes back after the second one"  "data:image/png;base64,iVBORw0KGgoAAAANSUhEUgAAAAoAAAACCAYAAABhYU3QAAAAAklEQVR4AewaftIAAABBSURBVB3BOQ6AMAxFwRf5izWC+98vDTV02DEKM+VqLXsP3INhXRbm/cCmDQlk/BTPzRtBz8TdOWtFEpaOFQMKwweYWBgBYDiJ2AAAAABJRU5ErkJggg==" "1181" >}}

 > **Info**: In the above screenshot I on purpose delayed the API calls.
 If you check the ID from the second call, you notice that the first call gets returned after the second one.
 As you cannot always control the API speeds, this is where it could go wrong, and can cause issues while navigating through your hub/sites/pages.